Beyond problems with yourself and others, society can often be aligned against you.

 - Carefully consider your long-term lifestyle decisions about moving to any country in light of your background.

-everything , so all criminal cases are part of your public reputation forever barring a few very specific situations (e.g., juvenile cases).
+everything , so all criminal cases are part of your public reputation forever, barring a few very specific situations (e.g., juvenile cases).

 Rejection/racism

-Expect people to prejudge you:
+Expect people to judge you:

 - Everyone has a bias, and you might just be unlucky in your culture of origin: